Isaac Wolfe Bernheim

 Isaac Wolfe Bernheim (November 4, 1848 – April 1, 1945) was an American businessman notable for starting the I. W. Harper brand of premium bourbon whiskey (a historically important brand currently owned by Diageo).
 The success of his distillery and distribution business helped to consolidate the Louisville area as a major center of Kentucky bourbon distilling.
 Bernheim was also a philanthropist, establishing the 14000 acre Bernheim Arboretum and Research Forest in Bullitt County.

 Early years

-Isaac Bernheim was born in Schmieheim, now part of Kippenheim in Germany and emigrated to the United States in 1867 with $4 in his pocket.
+Isaac Bernheim was born in Schmieheim, Grand Duchy of Baden, now part of Kippenheim in Germany and emigrated to the United States in 1867 with $4 in his pocket.
 He originally planned to work in New York City.
 However, the company where he wanted to work went bankrupt, and he was forced to follow a different line of work.
 He became a traveling salesman or "peddler" traveling throughout Pennsylvania on horseback selling household items to housewives and made a respectable living.
 However, he was forced to stop peddling when his horse died.